Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues

-\paragraph{Results With Model-Generated Labels} When using model-generated information, the additional labels do not always help, as they are often inaccurate---GPT-4o shows a lower accuracy than 60\% for age and gender inference and less than 75\% for relation dimensions inference (Table~\ref{tab:sub_dims_accuracy} for detailed accuracy of four models).
-Specifically, when comparing the accuracy of social information inference, we find that accuracy is higher in cases where it improves relationship reasoning than in cases where it leads to deterioration (Table~\ref{tab:subdim_performance_analysis}).
+\paragraph{Results With Model-Generated Labels} With model-generated information, auxiliary labels do not consistently help because they are often inaccurate.
+For example, GPT-4o achieves under 60\% accuracy on age and gender and below 75\% on relational dimensions (see Table~\ref{tab:sub_dims_accuracy} for accuracy across four models).
+Consistent with this, inferred social information is more accurate in cases where it improves relationship reasoning than in cases where it degrades performance (Table~\ref{tab:subdim_performance_analysis}).

 These results suggest that demographic cues and relational dimensions, which humans naturally rely on, can facilitate \task.
-However, current LLMs are limited in their ability to infer these dimensions, and therefore instructing LLMs to infer these factors before identifying the social relationships is ineffective.
+However, current LLMs are limited in their ability to infer these dimensions.
+Therefore, instructing LLMs to infer these factors before identifying the social relationships is ineffective.
 Results for other models are provided in Table~\ref{tab:results_input_subdims}-\ref{tab:results_input_subdims_ko} in the Appendix~\ref{appendix:integrating_social_info}.
 In table~\ref{tab:corr_subdims} of Appendix~\ref{appendix:integrating_social_info}, we examine the link between social-information inference and relationship reasoning using separate logistic regressions for each factor.

-\paragraph{Associations Between Social Information and \taskfull Performance} To further examine the link between social information inference and relationship reasoning, we run separate logistic regressions for each factor.
-Table~\ref{tab:corr_subdims} shows that most factors are positively associated with \task.
-This suggests that models performing well on age, gender, and relational dimension inferences also tend to perform better on overall \task, highlighting the interconnections among these dimensions.